naman7kr/pdf-extractor/README.md

 5. Open a pull request to the main repository, describing your changes in detail.

 Please ensure your code adheres to the project's coding standards and includes appropriate tests.

-For any questions, feedback, or support, feel free to reach out to the maintainers:

 ## Contact